co-inform/browser-plugin/release/README.md

 As of right now this extension is compatible with Google Chrome, Mozilla Firefox and Opera.
 It has not been tested in other browsers yet.

+## Download ZIP packed release
+The last packed version of the Co-Inform Plugin Extension is the [4.0.0 RV](coinform-extension-v4_rv.zip) present in this same folder.

 ## How to Install from ZIP
 The distributed packed plugin is a ZIP file containing the content of the build folder.